 If you're baking for someone with an egg or dairy allergy, use this yummy recipe from Kosher in the Ki.
 You can also use the dough recipe and substitute in other fillings like jam, cheese, or cookie butter.

-Share photos of your cooking adventures with us on Facebook, Twitter, or Instagram.
+Share photos of your family cooking adventures with us on Facebook, Twitter, or Instagram.
 Don't forget to add #pjlibrary to your post.

 May 11, 2017